 In the opinion of management, the accompanying unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements, and include all adjustments, consisting only of normal recurring adjustments, necessary for the fair presentation of the results of the interim periods presented.
 All intercompany accounts and transactions have been eliminated.
-Operating results for the three and six months ended June 30, 2021 are not necessarily indicative of the results that may be expected for the year ended December 31, 2021, particularly in light of the novel coronavirus (COVID-19) pandemic and its effects on domestic and global economies.
+Operating results for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected for the year ended December 31, 2021, particularly in light of the novel coronavirus (COVID-19) pandemic and its effects on domestic and global economies.

 We continue to actively address the effects of the COVID-19 pandemic and its impact globally.
-Beginning in the Summer of 2020 through the present, we have experienced lengthened sales cycles and reduced demand for some of our security solutions due to economic uncertainty connected to the COVID-19 pandemic.
-While we hope that the negative consequences on our business associated with the COVID-19 pandemic will subside, we cannot predict the impact with certainty.
+Beginning in the Summer of 2020 and continuing through the remainder of 2020, we experienced lengthened sales cycles and reduced demand for some of our security solutions due to economic uncertainty connected to the COVID-19 pandemic.
+While we hope that the negative consequences on our business associated with the COVID-19 pandemic will subside in 2021, we cannot predict the impact with certainty.